Blizzard & Zimmerman Attorneys are criminal habeas corpus appeal lawyers.

 Our post-conviction attorneys will investigate your or your loved one’s entire trial and pre-trial record/transcripts and evidence to find every legal basis to support your Writ of Habeas Corpus.

-They then take that information to draft a persuasive and compelling petition for a writ of habeas corpus.
+That information is then taken to draft a persuasive and compelling petition to the appropriate court of criminal appeals for a writ of habeas corpus.

 Common Grounds in Writ Cases